thijoubert/chulapa/collections/_posts/2023-03-09-Why-important-to-limit-infobesity-in-Microsoft365.md

 1. **Scope 3 generates about 96% of the emissions** on average for collaborative services.
 1. **Customers can only act on Scope 3 over the long term** by reducing the amount of data needed, which will limit the capacity needed for the data volumes.

-The **effort of transparency is commendable**, but I find that the **figures announced are rather weak** and lack details about the calculation method.
+The **effort of transparency is praiseworthy**, but I find that the **figures announced are very low** and lack details about the calculation method.

 In my humble opinion :
 - **210g of CO2e per year seems to me very low for all the services offered by the platform** if we compare it with the emission of one hour of video on Netflix (between "well under 100g" according to Netflix and 400g according to The Shift Project on average - [source](https://www.iea.org/commentaries/the-carbon-footprint-of-streaming-video-fact-checking-the-headlines)).
 - **It is not clear if Microsoft's investments in environmental initiatives are taken into account in the calculation of carbon emissions related to collaborative uses** (theoretical compensation does not limit the environmental footprint which is real).
 - The dashboard seems to promote the use of the Cloud over on-premises solutions with a local energy mix, while the Redmond firm announces partnerships with energy providers using 100% renewable energy.

-For example**, my test tenant which contains a maximum of 1GB of data already represents 198g for one month for each of the 25 users** (see image below)...
+For example**, my test tenant, which contains a maximum of 1GB of data, already represents 198g for one month for each of the 25 users** (see image below)...

 <img src="https://thijoubert.github.io/assets/img/posts/2023-03-09_Why-manage-data-volume-Microsoft365_2.png">